 Suffering from hardening of the arteries, Ray suffered a heart attack and was admitted to Mayview State Hospital where he passed into eternity on Jan.
 17, 1945.
 Burial was in South Side Cemetery, with a death notice published in the Press.

 Son Wilford Hugh Gribble Sr. (1908-1999?) was born on March 7, 1908 in West Virginia.
 He married Lucille Senedogar (Oct.
 8, 1913- ? ).
-They produced two sons, Wilford Hugh Gribble Jr. and Michael Ray Gribble.
+They produced two sons, Wilford Hugh "Buck" Gribble Jr. and Michael Ray Gribble.
 The family was in Pittsburgh in 1935.
-Then, by 1940, they relocated to Arlington Heights, IL.
+In 1940, they relocated to Arlington Heights, IL.
 There, he was employed as office manager for a mill of Pillsbury Flour Company.
-He transferred to Minneapolis and dwelled there in 1943-1958, at the address of 5605 St. Andrews Avenue in the Edina section of the city.
+Another move took them to Minneapolis where they dwelled in 1943-1958, at the address of 5605 St. Andrews Avenue in the Edina section of the city.
 In December 1961, the couple traveled to Honolulu to visit their son and family.
 Evidence suggests that Lucille died in Anaheim, Orange County, Ca in Dec.
 1985 and that Wilford Sr. passed away in Anaheim on Oct.
 14, 1999, at the age of 91.

 ~ Son Guy Gribble ~